Leader: Matthew Scrivener

 Managing Director and Artistic Director: Justin Pearson

-Principal conductor: Paul Bateman
+Principal Conductor: Paul Bateman

 Principal Guest Conductor: John Andrews